GK-Green/pml/Course Project.md

 ## Results

 The selected model (RF) was applied on the test set to report the final accuracy of the model.
+The accuray of the model is 97.2%.
+The other statistical errors can be found below.

 ```